Rennud/Rennud/README.md

 ### Hi there 👋, I am Martin,

 I am a passionate junior software engineer.
-I am proficient in Python, TypeScript, React, HTML and CSS.
+I am proficient in Python, TypeScript, React, HTML, CSS and Git.
 I was working as an investment specialist but I found that this career path wasn't for me.
 I started programming with my good friend just for fun and I fell in love with it.

 ### 👨🏻‍💻 &nbsp;About Me

 - 🔭 I'm a software developer intern at Engeto s.r.o., working on educational platform for students and intern application.

-- 🌱 I’m currently learning **web development - F** 🤓
+- 🌱 I’m currently learning **everything** 🤓

 - 🤝 I’m looking for help with **finding projects to contribute to!**